Responding to COVID-19: Arts Resources & Field Survey

 Please note the links for the surveys and forms below will open in a new tab on our AirTable platform.

+Over the past couple of weeks, NALAC has been focused on listening and responding to the needs of independent cultural workers and community arts organizations.
 What are your most pressing needs?
 We want to hear from you in order to advocate on your behalf for rapid effective support to the Latinx arts field.
 We will use responses from the survey to inform our work moving forward.

 We are continuing to update a list of key resources that are relevant to both independent artists and cultural workers as well as arts organizations and collectives.